breakintoprogram/agon-mos/README.md

 ### Licenses

 The SD filing system is implemented using [FatFS by ChaN](http://elm-chan.org/fsw/ff/00index_e.html).
-The license for this can be found in [src/LICENSE](src/LICENSE)
+The license for this can be found in [src_fatfs/LICENSE](src_fatfs/LICENSE) along with the accompanying code.